On This Page

 End user devices

 End user devices must use passwords to encrypt their disks and unlock the device.
 These must be unique for each individual but may be reused across an individual’s devices.
+These do not need to be randomly generated.

 SaaS applications or other software

 Access to third party applications must use SSO where possible, MFA where possible, and enforce MFA where possible.
-Each application must have a randomly-generated password stored in a password manager.

 An individual’s password for their password management vault must be unique.
+These do not need to be randomly generated.